IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 #### Romans 8:9 Spirit in you yes/no => belong to Christ yes/no

 !!!
     9 You, however, are not in the flesh but in the Spirit, if indeed the Spirit of God lives in you.
-Now if any man does not have the Spirit of Christ, he does not belong to Him. <sub>-MEV</sub>
+Now if any man does not have the Spirit of Christ, he does not belong to Him.
+    - Rom.
+8:9

 The Spirit’s indwelling identifies those who belong to Christ.
 Baptism is the normative moment of this gift (Acts 2:38; Titus 3:5), while Acts records certain mission-critical exceptions.